-Orange dinner last night, orange breakfast (cantaloupe) this morning, and now, I present to you: orange dessert!
-Look at this Blood Orange Soda Cake!
+Orange dinner last night, orange breakfast this morning.
+And now, I present to you: orange dessert!!!

 When Jenny and I were at the 2012 Cupcake Challenge, one of the most memorable creations was a “7-up Cupcake.”
 I was really intrigued by the sound of it, so once I got home I did research on its rich (and bubbly) history.
 Made popular in the 50’s, you can bake one from scratch, but I found that most recipes involved a prepackaged cake mix, some instant pudding, and a bundt pan.
 My kinda baking.